 Valley Behavioral Health System provides treatment options unique to people suffering from ADHD.
-Located on 57 acres in the Arkansas River Valley, we’re settled in Arkansas’s beautiful landscape, making it a serene setting for you or loved one to feel safe and comfortable during treatment.
-As the only treatment facility in the state of Arkansas, Valley Behavioral Health provides each client with his or her own private room during his or her stay.
+Located on 57 acres in the Arkansas River Valley, we’re settled in Arkansas’s beautiful landscape, making it a serene setting for you or loved one to feel safe and comfortable during rehab.
+As the only treatment facility in the state of Arkansas, our behavioral health rehab center provides each client with his or her own private room during his or her stay.
 This ensures that you can experience the added comfort of privacy unique to Valley Behavioral Health System.
-Our caring and qualified professionals aim to make sure that every person who receives treatment at Valley Behavioral is provided with individualized care designed to meet all their specific needs.
-You do not have to keep suffering from attention-deficit hyperactivity disorder; you can get the help that you deserve at Valley Behavioral.
+Our caring and qualified professionals aim to make sure that every person who receives treatment at our mental health rehab center is provided with individualized care designed to meet all their specific needs.
+You do not have to keep suffering from attention-deficit hyperactivity disorder; you can get the help that you deserve at Valley Behavioral in Fort Smith, Arkansas.

 - Sudden bursts of excessive hyperactivity